(pir FEN i done)

 Take with food to decrease frequency of dizziness or nausea.
 Avoid grapefruit juice.

 Store at 25°C (77°F); excursions are permitted between 15°C and 30°C (59°F and 86°F).

-Abiraterone Acetate: May increase the serum concentration of CYP1A2 Substrates.
+Abiraterone Acetate: May increase the serum concentration of CYP1A2 Substrates (High risk with Inhibitors).
 Monitor therapy

 Aminolevulinic Acid (Systemic): Photosensitizing Agents may enhance the photosensitizing effect of Aminolevulinic Acid (Systemic).
 Avoid combination

 Aminolevulinic Acid (Topical): Photosensitizing Agents may enhance the photosensitizing effect of Aminolevulinic Acid (Topical).
 Monitor therapy